The Charpy Test & Drop Weight Methods

-Since iron and all other body-centered cubic metals undergo a transition from ductile behavior at higher temperatures to brittle behavior at lower temperatures, this test is required today for steel hull plate for ships, nuclear plant pressure vessels, forgings for electric power plant generator rotors and other important steel products.
+Iron and all other body-centered cubic metals undergo a transition from ductile behavior at higher temperatures to brittle behavior at lower temperatures.
+The impact test is required to evaluate materials used by many industries including steel hull plate for ships, nuclear plant pressure vessels and forgings for electric power plant generator rotors

-Laboratory Testing Inc. performs charpy impact testing at temperatures ranging from -452ºF to 500ºF, including weld charpy testing and the charpy V-notch test.
-Our full-service Machine Shop can prepare your specimens for charpy testing using the latest CNC equipment, including the charpy V-notch test specimen.
+Our full-service Machine Shop can prepare your impact test specimens on the latest CNC equipment including the charpy V-notch test specimen.
 LTI is on NIST’s (National Institute of Standards and Technology) Qualified Manufacturers List for Charpy V-notch Impact verification specimens.

-- Test capabilities – charpy impact testing, weld testing
+- Test capabilities – charpy impact testing, drop weight testing, weld testing

 - Temperature capabilities – -452ºF to 500ºF

-- Specimen machining – all charpy testing specimens; NIST approved for charpy V-notch test specimens
+- Specimen machining – all charpy test specimens; NIST approved for charpy V-notch test specimens

 - ASTM A370